Refer to this convenient resource for a quick overview of TALVEY®.

 Provides an overview of the MOA of TALVEY® and the role GPRC5D plays in multiple myeloma.

 Effectively managing multiple myeloma treatment greatly benefits from hands-on knowledge.
-In this podcast made for health care professionals, you’ll hear guidance and personal experiences from experts caring for patients living with multiple myeloma.
-Learn by example from patient case studies and conversations designed to educate about TALVEY® eligibility, AE management, dosing and transition of care.
+In this podcast made for healthcare professionals, you’ll hear guidance and personal experiences from experts caring for patients living with multiple myeloma.
+Learn by example from patient case studies and conversations designed to educate about TALVEY® eligibility, AR management, dosing and transition of care.

 EPISODE 1